The Charlie Horse Music Pizza: Cancellation

-When Lamb Chop's Play-Along! ended, Shari and her husband Jeremy created The Charlie Horse Music Pizza to teach children about music after talking about what kids loved the most.
-Because a third of elementary schools were cutting music class from their curriculum at the time, Shari and Jeremy felt that they should introduce kids to music through the show.
-After Shari was diagnosed with inoperable uterine cancer, the show was put on hold on June 18, 1998, while she underwent chemotherapy at Cedars-Sinai Hospital.
+When Lamb Chop's Play-Along! ended, Lewis and her husband Jeremy Tarcher created The Charlie Horse Music Pizza to teach children about music after talking about what kids loved the most.
+Because a third of elementary schools were cutting music class from their curriculum at the time, Lewis and Tarcher felt that they should introduce kids to music through the show.
+Lewis was diagnosed with inoperable uterine cancer, and the show was put on hold on June 18, 1998, while she underwent chemotherapy at Cedars-Sinai Hospital.
 She died from viral pneumonia on August 2, 1998.
 After her death, The Charlie Horse Music Pizza was cancelled.
 The last episode of The Charlie Horse Music Pizza aired on January 17, 1999, on what would have been her 66th birthday.